-As we mentioned, colleges highly value both a high unweighted GPA and a high weighted GPA.
+As we mentioned, colleges, especially very selective colleges like Ivy League schools, highly value both a high unweighted GPA and a high weighted GPA.
 As a result, you should be sure to challenge yourself as much as possible (within reason, of course) in order to ensure you have a high weighted and high unweighted GPA (for the colleges and universities you hope to attend), which demonstrates you are successful in a rigorous schedule.

-However, you know yourself best, and you should not overexert yourself to the point where it negatively impacts your academic performance.
+However, you know yourself best, and you should not overexert yourself to the point where it negatively impacts your academic performance and even your resulting letter grade.
 Take as many challenging classes as you feel you can while still maintaining a high level of success.
-Don’t be afraid to challenge yourself, but don’t take on a task you feel you can’t meet even with hard work.
-That is generally a good blueprint to follow for a successful academic performance and a high unweighted and high weighted GPA, but of course, every student and every situation is different, and what works for one student may not work for another student.
+Don’t be afraid to challenge yourself, but don’t take on such a heavy course load with extremely difficult classes that you can’t meet even with hard work.
+That is generally a good blueprint to follow for a successful academic performance and a high unweighted and high weighted GPA, but the bottom line is that every student and every situation is different, and what works for one student may not work for another student.

 Six Tips To Improve Your GPA In A Way Colleges Care About

-As we mentioned, colleges very much care about both your unweighted GPA and your weighted GPA.
-As a result, improving both of those GPAs will likely help your chances of admissions at many colleges and universities.
+As we mentioned, colleges very much care about a high GPA—both unweighted and weighted.
+Even though most colleges won’t have a GPA requirement, improving both of those GPAs will likely help your chances of admissions at many colleges and universities.
 In this next section of our article, we will discuss some ways to improve both GPAs and boost your college admissions chances as a result.